 Consumer Reports Best Buy Drugs is a public education project of Consumers Union, the publisher of Consumer Reports.
 This website offers free guidance for consumers on prescription medications in the form of drug reports.
 These reports are all downloadable and compare prescription drugs by category ' that is, drugs in the same class that are used to treat a specific condition or illness such as high blood pressure, high cholesterol, allergies, coronary-artery disease, heartburn, or depression.
 They combine an expert review of the scientific evidence with pricing information.

 The National Women's Health Network is a member organization of Consumers United for Evidence-Based Health Care (CUE), a pioneering effort started in 2003, which unites consumer advocates with a common interest in integrating understanding and interpretation of evidence-based healthcare (EBHC) into their advocacy activities.
 CUE member-organizations work in partnership with the US Cochrane Center and other scientists to communicate the language of EBHC, strengthen the voice of consumers, and provide leadership in healthcare research.
+CUE has developed an online course for consumer advocates on “Understanding evidence-based healthcare: A foundation for action.”
 This website has available by subscription a quarterly electronic journal comprising a collection of evidence based medicine databases in addition to information about Cochrane Center workshops and meetings on evidence based research.

 This independent organization, funded by the Attorney General Consumer and Prescriber Education grant program, is run by physicians for physicians, including former NWHN board member Adriane Fugh-Berman, M.D.
 The organization's website seeks to raise doctors' awareness of the influence of pharmaceutical companies and to increase access to unbiased drug information.
 This website has a variety of resources available about how to increase access to unbiased information about drugs including: presentations, books, articles, reports, database, blogs, and links to other organizations.